Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Q- I filed my ITR for FY 23-24 on 26th June.
 At the time, the tax utility allowed a rebate under Section 87A on Short-Term Capital Gains (STCG).
 However, today I received a demand notice from the Income Tax Department (ITD) for this.
 Is there any remedy available?

 Unfortunately, there is no remedy available at this point.
 The demand has been raised due to a defect in the utility that incorrectly allowed the rebate under Section 87A on STCG in the new tax regime.
 This issue was fixed in a newer version of the utility.
-Also, if you want to file revised ITR, remember, as you have filed your ITR under the new regime, you can only file a revised return under the new regime, and you cannot switch to old regime in this case.
-Hence there is no option, you will need to pay the demand raised by the ITD.
+Also, if you want to file revised ITR, remember, as you have filed your ITR under the new regime, you can only file a revised return under the new regime, and you cannot switch to the old regime in this case.
+But the last date to file revised returns was 15th January 2025.
+Now you can only opt for ITR -U, for which the default regime is a new tax regime.

 Q- How to claim rebate u/s 87A while filing my ITR with Tax2win?